1nnovat1on/gpt_chatbot/README.md

 Accounts and API keys for OpenAI and Pinecone required.
 You will also need to create an index in Pinecone.

-It uses Windows TTS to respond, which might require some intial setup in your control panel/settings.
+It uses the OpenAI text to speech to respond.

 To start: